2026 Volvo XC60 vs. the Competition

 Scroll Right to View Information

 We chose the Lexus RX for our last comparison for a very good reason, it is available as a plug-in hybrid.
 This doesn't work quite the same for both manufacturers though.
-With the RX, the hybrid drivetrain is tied to specific trim levels, and the plug-in hybrid is tied to just one specific trim.
+With the RX, the hybrid drivetrain is tied to specific trim levels, and the plug-in hybrid is tied to just two specific trims.
 Drivetrain choice isn't tied to a specific trim for the XC60, so you can go for the performance-oriented Polestar Engineered trim, or the Core, which comes with a huge price advantage over the Lexus.
-We went with the Ultra because it was the closest to the RX 450h+ in both price and purpose.
-The two vehicles have nearly identical battery capacities and all-electric driving range, but it's immediately obvious there is a big difference when it comes to performance.
-The XC60 comes with a lot more power, even in base trim, which is priced more than $10,000 lower than the RX 450h+.
+We went with the Plus because it was the closest to the RX 450h+ Premium in both price and purpose.
+But despite the nearly identical price, it's immediately obvious there is a big difference when it comes to performance.
+The XC60 comes with a lot more power, it's not even close.
 And with the difference in 0-60 times, you'll feel that difference every time you get on the highway.
+And although Lexus hasn't published how much all-electric range comes with the 450h+ drivetrain, we can see that it has a smaller battery.

 The XC60 provides a better driving experience in several different ways.
 The first is the 8-speed automatic transmission, which is highly preferable to the numb experience you get with the CVT in the Lexus.
 Like the Cadillac, the Lexus has a strut front suspension, which is far less precise than the double wishbone setup in the XC60.
 Adding to this is the lack of available adaptive suspension in the RX, something that is available in the XC60, and which gives you superior comfort when you want it, or flat cornering when you push the performance.
-The XC60 comes out ahead with standard equipment as well, including memory settings for the passenger seat, and a name-brand premium stereo with more speakers than what comes with the RX.
-Lastly, the XC60 comes with cabin preconditioning.
 It's possible to remote start either vehicle, as a means of getting it to a comfortable temperature.
 But cabin preconditioning specifically uses electric power from the battery, so the engine doesn't need to be started.
 This means it's safely usable in a confined space, like a garage, while the RX has no option for this.
+Volvo also comes ahead with the included maintenance once again, offering twice as much as Lexus.

 Winner - Volvo XC60